Rory-Sullivan/rs_ray_tracer/docs/notes.md

 # Notes to self

 - Finished book 1
-- Currently on book 2: 8.
-Instances
+- Currently on book 2: 9.
+Volumes

 ## Performance